-Four applications from diverse areas in scientific computing were chosen to compare the performance of the vector-based ES and X1 with the superscalar-based Power3, Power4, and Altix systems.
-The application are: LBMHD, a plasma physics application that uses the Lattice-Boltzmann method to study magneto-hydrodynamics; PARATEC, a first principles materials science code that solves the Kohn-Sham equations of density functional theory to obtain electronic wavefunctions; Cactus, an astrophysics code that evolves Einstein's equations from the Theory of General Relativity using the Arnowitt-Deser-Misner method; and GTC, a magnetic fusion application that uses the particle-in-cell approach to solve non-linear gyrophase-averaged Vlasov-Poisson equations.
-An overview of the applications is presented in Table 2.
+Four scientific applications were chosen to measure and compare the performance of the vector-based ES and X1 with the superscalarbased Power3, Power4, and Altix systems.
+The application are: LBMHD, a plasma physics application that uses the Lattice-Boltzmann method to study magneto-hydrodynamics; PARATEC, a first principles materials science code that solves the Kohn-Sham equations of density functional theory to obtain electronic wavefunctions; Cactus, an astrophysics code that evolves Einstein's equations from the Theory of General Relativity using the Arnowitt-Deser-Misner method; and GTC, a magnetic fusion application that uses the particlein-cell approach to solve non-linear gyrophase-averaged Vlasov-Poisson equations.

-These codes represent candidate ultrascale applications that have the potential to fully utilize a leadership-class system of Earth Simulator scale.
+These codes represent candidate ultrascale applications that have the potential to fully utilize a leadership-class system of Earth Simulator scale and beyond.
 Performance results, presented in Gflop/s per processor (denoted as Gflops/P) and percentage of peak, are used to compare the relative time to solution of the computing platforms in our study.
 When different algorithmic approaches are used for the vector and scalar implementations, this value is computed by dividing a valid baseline flop-count by the measured wall-clock time of each architecture.
 To characterize the level of vectorization, we also examine vector operation ratio (VOR) and average vector length (AVL) for the ES and X1 where possible.
 The VOR measures the ratio between the number of vector operations and the total overall operations (vector plus scalar); while the AVL represents the average number of operations performed per issued vector instruction.
 An effectively vectorized code will achieve both high VOR (optimal is 100%) and AVL (256 and 64 is optimal for ES and X1 respectively).
 Hardware counter data were obtained with hpmcount on the Power systems, pfmon on the Altix, ftrace on the ES, and pat on the X1.